-Read on to see our other favourites!
-Or, if you love camping but aren’t crazy about hiking, take a look at our Best Camping Tents in 2021, instead.
+Read on to see our other favourites.
+Or, if you love camping but aren’t crazy about hiking, take a look at our Best Camping Tents instead.

 The Top Backpacking Tents Reviewed